BlackbitDigitalCommerce/pimcore-report-external-database/README.md

 * ODBC
 * etc.

 As for some SQL features database vendors use different SQL dialects this bundle comes with a simple textarea for entering the SQL query.
-Additionally this allows to execute complex statements with sub-selects, unions etc. which difficult or even impossible with the standard SQL report adapter which gets shipped with Pimcore.
+This allows for example to use `LIMIT` for MySQL or `ROWNUM` for Oracle.
+Furthermore this allows to execute complex statements with sub-selects, unions etc. which is difficult or even impossible with the standard SQL report adapter which gets shipped with Pimcore.

 In combination with the [Pimcore Data Director bundle](https://pimcore.com/en/developers/marketplace/blackbit_digital_commerce/pimcore-data-director_e103850) you can not only show data from external databases but also import it to Pimcore.